 5. Create your web presence

 Templates are a helpful and efficient way to get started, but if you want to appear on page one of Google search results you MUST ensure that you have original content to stand out.
-Anything copied and pasted from another site won’t appear.
+Anything copied and pasted from another site won’t appear in search results.
 You should also complete a Google My Business listing as a way of ensuring that Google actually does find your site and understands what you do.

 You should expect sites to be accessed through a variety of devices and the site must look good on all of them.
 Keep in mind that Google now applies mobile-first indexing, which means it predominately uses the mobile version of content for indexing and ranking websites.
 So if your site isn’t optimised for mobile, that can hurt your chances of getting found.

 Is a website essential?
-Not necessarily, but if you don’t have a website you need other forms of ‘web presence’ to demonstrate your expertise, such as a profile on The Portfolio Collective, a Twitter presence or a collection of articles on Medium.
+Not necessarily, but if you don’t have a website you need other forms of ‘web presence’ to demonstrate your expertise, such as a profile on The Portfolio Collective, an active Instagram feed or a collection of articles on Medium.

 There are thousands of options for marketing, not all of them digital.
-To maximise your chances for success, it’s essential to market where your audience is spending time, and that is often on digital platforms.
+To maximise your chances for success, it’s essential to be active where your audience is spending time, and that is often on digital platforms.

 If you’re offering a B2B product you should generally focus on platforms like Linkedin, Google search and The Portfolio Collective, where you are most likely to find your audience.
 If you’re offering something B2C and highly visual then Instagram might be a better option.
 If hyperlocal, Nextdoor or Facebook can work well.